 The traffic was quite bad since the building was in a suburb and the highways were around the bus station.
 I had to wait for nearly 5 minutes to be able to go across a highway.

 There was still a 30-min walk from the bus station to the Government building.
-Luckily I met a nursing teacher (named Aom) from an institution nearby on the same bus.
+Luckily I met a lady nursing teacher (whose English name is Aom) from an institution nearby on the same bus.
 She was really friendly and her English was pretty well!

 I didn’t recognise the name of the institution but basically, there was an internal shuttle bus between buildings of a hospital.
 And she took me to take the shuttle bus for free LOL which saved me a 2-km walking.